Waterloo Road series 7

 The seventh series of the British television drama series Waterloo Road began broadcasting on 4 May 2011, and ended on 25 April 2012 on BBC One.
 The series follows the lives of the faculty and pupils of the eponymous school, a failing inner-city comprehensive school.
-It consists of thirty episodes, shown in three blocks of ten episodes each.
+It consists of thirty episodes, and shown in three blocks of ten episodes each.
 The seventh series achieved an average of 5.30 million viewers in the ratings.
-It is the last series to be set in Rochdale, England.
+It is the last series to be set in Rochdale, England, before the show was moved from England to Scotland.

 Plot

 The show follows the lives of the teachers and the pupils at the eponymous school of Waterloo Road, a failing inner-city comprehensive.